 The latest edition of the army lists produced for DBMM, usable also for DBM, introduce a new combination which is not permitted by the DBM rules.
 These are Bw(X) double-based with Bw(I), and appear in the Hussite and Medieval German lists.
 Following a poll among UK competition players, it is agreed that these will be treated as compulsorily double-based Bw(O).

-The revised DBMM army lists regrade most Welsh Bw(O) as Bw(S).
+The revised DBMM army lists regrade most Welsh Bw(O) [and some English archers] as Bw(S).
 This grading is not appropriate for DBM, so after a poll of UK competition players the Irr Bw(S) in the Welsh, Anglo-Norman, Anglo-Irish and Feudal English army lists will continue to be Irr Bw(O) in armies used at UK DBM competitions.
+This does not apply to Irr Bw(S) in the Hundred Years War and Wars of the Roses English lists, which remain Bw(S).